HeardLibrary/digital-scholarship/manage/control/github/branch.md

 The number of branches also can influence the probability of creating merge conflicts when edits are made to a version that isn't the most recent one.
 When there are few branches with many people working on them, merge conflicts are more likely.
 If there are more branches with fewer people working on each one, merge conflicts of this sort are less likely to arise.

 If changes are extensive and it will take a while to finish them, you will probably want to leave the master branch in a stable state until you've finished the changes in another branch.
 You can then merge the other branch into the master branch all at once to create a new version of the master.
 This approach is critical in a situation where the master branch is the source material for something in current operation.
 For example, if the master is serving as a codebase from which an application is being built, you obviously would not want to leave it in a state where modifications are only partly finished, resulting in the application being broken.
-Similarly, if a document is serving as a public record of some sort (for example documentation), you would also want to complete the entire set of modifications before releasing the new version of the document.
+Similarly, if a document is serving as a public record of some sort (documentation for example), you would also want to complete the entire set of modifications before releasing the new version of the document.
 The point at which a coordinated set of edits are completed is called a *milestone*.
 Later we'll see how milestones are formally integrated into the collaborative tools of GitHub.

 ## Tracking issues

 One way to model the workflow on a project is to associate each commit with the solution of a particular problem.
-In this model, work begins by identifying each discrete problem that needs to be solved before achieving some particular milestone in the project (e.g. a release).
+In that model, work begins by identifying each discrete problem that needs to be solved before achieving some particular milestone in the project (e.g. a release).
 The GitHub web interface has a formal mechanism for tracking such problems -- its *issues tracker*.
 For now we will use the issues tracker minimally, but later we will see how to integrate it more fully with the GitHub's other collaborative tools.

 In looking at my alter ego Tomy the Cat's "Favorite foods" document, I can immediately see two problems: